nextflow-io/nextflow/docs/process.rst

 This configuration depends on the parallel environment provided by your grid engine installation.
 Refer to your cluster documentation or contact your admin to lean more about this.

-.. note:: This setting is available only for the :ref:`SGE grid executor <sge-executor>`.
+.. note:: This setting is available when using the :ref:`sge-executor` executor.

 See also: `cpus`_, `memory`_, `time`_